 Though Quito Ecuador was merely the country's second-highest capital city, and only the second capital of the Inca Empire, it still was, and still is, first in “cities surrounded on all sides by volcanoes.”
 Whoever built this incredible city in this dangerous location must have had a real gambling problem.

 Quito Ecuador is, for now, located in the Andes Mountains.

-The city of Quito’s precarious position—between multiple lava-spewing earth-acne pimples—makes for spectacular city views (and a highly profitable insurance industry, no doubt).
-Yet we weren’t there for the views, culture, or cuisine.
-Instead, we were there just to kill time until flying to the Galápagos.
+The city of Quito's precarious position—between multiple lava-spewing earth-acne pimples—makes for spectacular city views (and a highly profitable insurance industry, no doubt).
+Yet we weren't there for the views, culture, or cuisine.
+Instead, we were there just to rest after seeing Machu Picchu, and kill time until flying to the Galápagos.
 Still, we looked around a bit.

 As a comparable major city in the Southern Hemisphere, Quito seemed far more modern than Lima, Peru (though Lima's smog could've obscured hipster clothing stores and alternative coffee shops for all we know).
 Quito's dazzlingly bright sun and clean, fresh air really made the place sparkle.

 Living on an earthquake fault in San Francisco seems sane by comparison.

 Clearly, South Americans are insane.
 A city surrounded by six active volcanoes is about as bright as a city surrounded by multiple earthquake fault lines.
 And nobody in North America would be stupid enough to do that (I mean other than San Francisco, Los Angeles, Seattle, New York, Memphis, Juno, etc).

 Crazier still, Quito Ecuador is located one degree south of the freaking equator (hence the name Ecuador), making it the skin cancer capital of South America.
 Yet even though the sun shines down on you like Inti's blowtorch, the city's elevation and freezing air temperature mostly prevents spontaneous human combustion as long as you're wearing SPF.

 What's now called “The Old Town” is one of the largest, least-altered and best-preserved historic centers in the Americas.
 Visiting that area of Quito is like stepping back in time.
 Specifically to the 1500s, when the Spanish Conquistadors invaded and forced the Incas to construct a new European-style city center directly over top the Inca city center that used to be there.